yfzhou42/YunFan.Zhou.github.io/games.markdown

 ## Where does $$G_\theta$$ come from?
 * * *

-Modeling the censoring distribution is itself a *censored survival task*: observed failures censor the censoring times!
-Moreover, because $$G$$ shows up by computing probabilities, we care the the estimated model $$G_\theta$$ be calibrated.
+Modeling the censoring distribution is itself a *censored survival task* that mirrors the original problem: observed failures censor the censoring times.
+We also care that our $$G_\theta$$ is calibrated because we need to use it for probabilities rather than just predictions.

-Well, since we already know that BS optimizes calibration, can we get our $$G_\theta$$ estimate using BS as an objective?
+Since we already know that BS optimizes calibration, can use BS to estimate $$G_\theta$$?
 To do this we would need to use the re-weighted BS for $$G_\theta$$.
 This is like the above re-weighted BS but with the roles of $$F$$ and $$G$$ swapped (and $$\Delta$$ flipped):

 $$\begin{align*}